It’s no secret that the economy is going through some serious ups and downs at the moment.

 3. Stick to Your Budget

-If you want to prepare for a recession, you have to learn to live within your means.
+If you want to prepare for a recession, you need to stick to your budget.

 Here’s a simple formula for sticking to your budget: